-Exemption Business combinations The Company intends to use this exemption and not restate the accounting of past business combinations.
+Exemption Application of exemption Business combinations The Company intends to use this exemption and not restate the accounting of past business combinations.
 Fair value as deemed cost The Company does not intend to use this exemption but intends to keep property and equipment at original cost.
+Pension obligations The Company intends to use this exemption and only present one year comparative information.